 - Identify ways in which they might capitalize on the unique opportunities afforded by the hybrid approach to improve student learning in their own courses.

-- Build a peer-reviewed hybrid module in Blackboard, based on the initial design, that guides students through module activities, and that can be used as template for building an entire hybrid course.
+- Build a peer-reviewed hybrid module in Canvas, based on the initial design, that guides students through module activities, and that can be used as template for building an entire hybrid course.

 - Identify the challenges they may face in teaching a hybrid course and some strategies for addressing those challenges.